yatbazhakan/yatbazhakan.github.io/_publications/2022-journal-burakthesis copy.md

 title: "An effective forest fire detection framework using heterogeneous wireless multimedia sensor networks"
 collection: publications
 # permalink: /publication/2022-journal-burakthesis copy
-excerpt: 'In this study, a novel hierarchical approach is presented for the detection of forest fires.'
+excerpt: 'In this study, a novel hierarchical approach is presented for the detection of forest fires.
+The proposed framework introduces a new approach in which multimedia and scalar sensors are used hierarchically to minimize the transmission of visual data.
+A lightweight deep learning model is also developed for devices at the edge of the network to improve detection accuracy and reduce the traffic between the edge devices and the sink.
+The framework is evaluated using a real testbed, network simulations, and 10-fold cross-validation in terms of energy efficiency and detection accuracy. '
 date: 2022-2-16

 venue: 'ACM Transactions on Multimedia Computing, Communications, and Applications'